-the freespool is fully in the engaged position.
-Aways be certain anchor will withstand load. ·Alwaysoperate the winch with an unobstructed view of the winching operation. ·Awaystake your time when rigging and include a reasonable factor for safety.
-Always mount winch so that rope feeds through fairlead on front of winch parallel to the mounting surface and does not rub across housing or base.
-Always use a shackle or strap when attaching the hook to an archor point Always apply load to the throat. (center) of the hook.
-Aways use a hook with a latch.
-Always ensure hook latch is closed and not supporting load Never apply load to hook tip orlatch Never fasten the hook back onto the rope. · Never put your inger into the hook.
+which parallel to the mounting surface and does not rub across hausing or base.
+Always use a shackle or strap when attaching the hook to an and point a Always apply load to the throat (center) of the hook.
+Aways use a hook with a latch Awaysensurehook latch is closed and not supporting load Never apply load to hook tip oristch Never fasten the hook back onto the rope. ·Never put your grope into the hook.
 Never wind rape over tap of drum.
 Never let rope slip through your hands even with gloves on.